streamlit/docs/content/kb/deployments/authentication-without-sso.md

 ## Introduction

-Want to secure your Streamlit app with passwords but Streamlit Cloud Teams and Enterprise doesn't support your SSO provider yet?
+Want to secure your Streamlit app with passwords, but cannot implement single sign-on?
 We got you covered!
 This guide shows you two simple techniques for adding basic authentication to your Streamlit app, using [secrets management](/streamlit-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 <Warning>

-While these techniques were tested and secured on the Streamlit side, they are obviously not comparable to proper authentication with a SSO provider.
-Please view them as a temporary workaround!
+While this technique adds some level of security, it is **NOT** comparable to proper authentication with an SSO provider.
 For enterprise use-cases, please read [Configuring Single Sign-on (SSO)](/streamlit-cloud/get-started/share-your-app/configuring-single-on-sso).

 </Warning>